Home

 It is worth considering that Lexus offers a 15-year warranty across its range of cars if you take out servicing at the dealership.
 This will cover expensive replacement parts for the hybrid system if required.

 Worried about the cost of expensive replacement parts?
-With Bumper car repair finance, you can apply to split the cost of repairs into interest-free monthly repayments.
+With Bumper car repair loans, you can apply to split the cost of repairs into interest-free monthly repayments.
 Find a reputable service partner near you.

 Mercedes Benz E Class Hybrid